 Prayer requests may be sent here: PRAYER REQUEST

-If you are going to send a note or letter, please do indicate on the envelope if it is to go to Fr.
-Athanasius Kone, the Parish Rector, or to Brother Nectarios, the Icon's Guardian and Caretaker.
+If you are going to send a note or letter, please do indicate on the envelope if it is to go to the Parish Office, or to our Parish Rector, Father Nectarios, the Icon's Guardian and Caretaker.

 If a donation is sent, please also indicate if it is to go to help with the care of the Holy Icon or for the parish usage.